The Global Language of Business

 2016

-Le@n is upgraded in Denmark to the GS1Trade Transact service, and the BBC names the GS1 barcode as one of the 50 things that created the murderous economy.
+Le@n is upgraded in Denmark to the GS1Trade Transact service, and the BBC names the GS1 barcode one of the 50 things that created the modern economy.

 2017